 Step 2: Add Newspaper to the Charcoal Chimney

-Next, take a few pages of newspaper and pack them evenly under the grate in the chimney.
+Next, take sheets of newspaper and pack them evenly under the grill grate in the chimney.
 Don’t use too many pieces of newspaper or pack it too tightly.
 If it is packed too tightly or there is too much newspaper, the flame may not get enough oxygen to stay lit.

 Step 3: Fill the Chimney With Charcoal

-Now you can fill the chimney with charcoal.
+Now you can fill the chimney with charcoal briquettes.
 Don’t fill it up too high, however.
-Just below the rim of the chimney is a good amount to light.
+Just below the rim of the chimney is a good amount of light.

 Overfilling it can cause lit charcoal to overflow while they are charring, which can create a waste of charcoal or even burn somebody.
 In addition, it can create a dangerous mess while pouring the charcoal into your grill.